aharonium/opensiddur.org/posts/posts/weekday-amidah-and-kaddish-with-taamei-hamiqra_(isaac.gantwerk-mayer_2018-06-17).html.md

 May the words of my mouth and the meditation of my heart be pleasing before thee, O Lord, my Stronghold and my Redeemer.[foot]Psalms 60:7.[/foot]

-May he who creates peace in his high heavens create peace for us and for all Israel.
-Amen.
+May he who creates peace in his high heavens create peace for us and for all Israel. <em>Amen</em>.
 </div></td></tr>